demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

 </details>

-## Dungeon Items and Enemies
+## Dungeon Items

 The dungeon contains a few unique scrap items that can only spawn inside the mansion.
-They each contain a very unique interact feature.
+They each contain a unique interact feature.

+Scraps' value and spawn weight can be configured.
+They can also be configured to spawn on all moons or to not spawn at all.

 <details>
   <summary>Spoiler warning.
 Click here to see the items</summary>